 - Duplicate courses (meaning, they duplicate courses for which you have already received credit at Northwestern).

 Taking non-transferable courses may cause you to drop below minimum full-time enrollment at Northwestern (the equivalent of 3 units at Northwestern), which could prevent you from meeting the Undergraduate Registration Requirement or maintaining satisfactory academic progress for financial aid eligibility.
 Only consider taking a non-transferable course, if you can manage this course in addition to the full-time course load for your program.

 All students will be expected to research course options when selecting a program abroad, and will discuss their preliminary course plan with the academic adviser(s) as part of the Northwestern Study Abroad Applicaiton process.

 Changing courses while abroad

 While abroad, you may decide to register for different courses than those you reviewed with advisers before departure.
 Before registering for an unanticipated course:

 - Contact your Northwestern advisers to discuss potential changes.

-- Be aware of the way course changes (such as reducing credit hours, earning an incomplete or a grade lower than C) could cause you to lose financial aid or affect your Undergraduate Registration Requirement.
-Contact your Study Abroad Adviser to discuss these issues.
+- Be aware of the way course changes (such as reducing credit hours, earning an incomplete or a grade lower than the equivalent of a C) could cause serious problems with your financial aid eligibility or Undergraduate Registration Requirement.
+Contact your study abroad adviser to discuss these issues.

 - Northwestern does not guarantee credit for courses taken abroad.
-Final course approval, for any kind of credit, will be determined after you return and upon review of an official study abroad transcript.
+Final course approval, for any kind of credit, will be determined after you return and upon review of an official study abroad transcript and course descriptions.

 - Bring back with you as many of your course materials as possible, regardless of what type of credit you are seeking for your courses.
-If the Registrar's Office has doubts regarding the credit-worthiness of a course --even one for which you are only seeking elective credit-- they may ask a professor in the appropriate field to review your course materials.
+If the Office of the Registrar has questions about the credit-worthiness of a course - even one for which you are only seeking elective credit - they may ask a professor in the appropriate field to review your course materials.